dmahugh/gcsql-admin/README.md

 * Source code for the helper class is [here](gcsql_admin.py).
 * Samples that show how to use the helper class are [here](samples.py).

-I'm using Python 3.7, but the same general concepts should apply to any supported language.
+I'm using Python 3.7, but the same general concepts apply to any supported language.

 ## Running the samples